FlowForce Server can be registered with LicenseServer using any of the following methods:

 •Via Altova ServiceController: Click the ServiceController icon in the system tray.
 In the menu that pops up, select Altova FlowForce Web | Setup.

-This pops up the FlowForce Server Setup page (screenshot above).
+This pops up the FlowForce Server Setup page (see screenshot below).

 After you have installed FlowForce Server on Linux (see the FlowForce Server user documentation for information about how to do this), start FlowForce Web Server as a service with the following command: